VisDunneRight/Indy-Survey-Tool/README.md

 To change what is displayed when a user clicks on a specific paper, open [src/data/survey-config.json](src/data/survey-config.json) and navigate to the `"detailView"` tag.
 Under `"show"`, a list of paper properties to be displayed when the paper is clicked can be provided.
 By default, the following properties are shown:

-* Title
-* Short Title
+* Name
 * Authors
 * Year
 * DOI
 * BibTeX
+* Image

+If Image is not provided, it will not be displayed in the Detail View.
+Image points to name and location.
+Generally it will look like `" "image": "/images/ImageName.png" "` with the corresponding image placed in the /public/images/ folder.

 ### Modifying the Paper Summary View

 To change what is displayed in the central panel paper view, open [src/data/survey-config.json](src/data/survey-config.json) and navigate to the `"summaryView"` tag.
 Under `"show"`, a list of paper properties to be displayed when the paper is clicked can be provided.
 By default, only title and authors are shown.
+To enable images to be shown, add `""showImg": true,"` to `"summaryView"`.

 ### Modifying the Title & Top Panel Information